RagnarokOS/src/README.md

 This contains sources for Ragnarok's base system.

+Only the source for packages native to Ragnarok (e.g. not from the Debian repo) is hosted here.
+For most packages coming from Debian, only the files that differ are kept (usually, the changelog, control and rules files).

 See ISOs and releases here [https://github.com/RagnarokOS/iso](https://github.com/RagnarokOS/iso).
 Binary updates to the base system (sysupdates) are here [https://github.com/RagnarokOS/packages/releases/](https://github.com/RagnarokOS/packages/releases/).